 While Trello is designed for tasks that require only broad directives, Asana is more detailed and meant for projects that need multiple layered steps to be completed.
 Asana is typically best for smaller teams that require different ways to detail their processes or to apply a workflow structure.

-Asana requires more of a deep-dive than Trello as well, and it can be difficult to see the state of an entire project because it is so task-based.
-Instead of clicking and dragging items like you would in Trello, Asana asks you to enter each task and then mark its status.
+Asana requires more of a deep dive than Trello as well, and it can be difficult to see the state of an entire project because it is so task-based.
+Instead of clicking and dragging items as you would in Trello, Asana asks you to enter each task and then mark its status.